PAM: Hi everyone I’m Pam Laricchia from livingjoyfully.ca and today I’m here with Scott Noelle. Hi, Scott!

 SCOTT: The other thing is, when we talk, our brain is sometimes ahead of our hearts so we know what to say before we know if it’s the right thing to say.
 But, if you pause before you talk and you check in with your heart, a lot of the time your heart will say you really don’t need to say that.
 Maybe it’s true but you don’t need to say it.

-SCOTT: Another thing that comes to mind is this nonverbal communication is something that has been observed by anthropologists in hunter-gatherer cultures.
+SCOTT: Another thing that comes to mind in this nonverbal communication is something that has been observed by anthropologists in hunter-gatherer cultures.
 They rely much more on what anthropologists call ‘intuitive rapport’ rather than talking things out.
-His name is Richard Sorensen and there’s a wonderful essay he wrote called Preconquest Consciousness.
+Richard Sorensen wrote a wonderful essay about it called Preconquest Consciousness.

-One of the stories he tells is of a group of teenage boys who were hunting together and he observed them acting like—obviously they couldn’t talk because they didn’t want to scare away their monkey they’re trying to shoot out of a tree—he saw them communicating non-verbally and how they could all feel each other.
+One of the stories he tells is of a group of teenage boys who were hunting together.
+Obviously they couldn’t talk because they didn’t want to scare away their monkey they’re trying to shoot out of a tree.
+He saw them communicating non-verbally and how they could all feel each other.
 He described the situation: as one person was pulling back the bow, another person was pulling back a branch that was in the way, in the path of the arrow, and someone else was moving into position to catch the monkey when it fell or whatever.